ryancoopersmith/trivia/README.md

 # Trivia Extraordinaire

-My breakable toy, "Trivia Extraordinaire", is a trivia app composed of over 200,000 questions from over 1,200 categories, found by crawling the Jeopardy archives.
+My breakable toy, "Trivia Extraordinaire", is a trivia app composed of over 200,000 questions in over 1,200 categories.
 The large amount of data ensures that the user can chose between a seemingly infinite amount of categories.
-The user can chose between randomly sorted trivia categories and categories tailored to their own personal interests.
-The user can also view their comprehensive history, including their favorite categories and their score stats.
+The user can chose between randomly sorted trivia categories or categories tailored to their own personal interests.
+The user can also view their comprehensive history, including a pie chart representation of their favorite categories and their scoring stats.
 These are just some of the numerous features in "Trivia Extraordinaire".

 ## Development
 * Trivia Extraordinaire started off as a 50 megabyte CSV file and an idea
-* The trivia data was filtered and formatted into JSON using a combination of Bash, Perl, and Regular Expressions
+* The trivia data was filtered and formatted into clean JSON using a combination of Bash, Perl, and Regular Expressions
 * The entire back end was built using Ruby on Rails
+* The quiz portion and the home page is implemented using React
 * The user data is stored in a PostgreSQL database
-* The quiz portion and the home page is implemented using React
 * The app is styled using Foundation with custom CSS
 * The Chart.js API is used so the user can view a piechart of their top 5 favorite categories
 * The scoring system is implemented for each question by rounding up the time left on the timer multiplied by 10